 4. Work on Your List

-Finally, I’d be remiss if I didn’t mention the significance of building and maintaining a robust send list.
+Finally, I’d be remiss if I didn’t mention the significance of building and maintaining a robust send list when marketing B2B SaaS.
 It doesn’t matter how good your content is, if you’re not sending it to the correct people, you’re wasting your time.

 Here are a few tips to creating and utilizing a good email contact list.